Chart Color Schemes

 Kairabah demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-The area's university qualification rates are 0% compared to Greater Brisbane's average of 30.5%.
-Bachelor degrees are the most common at 0%, followed by postgraduate qualifications (0%) and graduate diplomas (0%).
-Technical qualifications make up 0% of educational achievements for residents aged 15+, with advanced diplomas at 0% and certificates also at 0%.
-Formal education enrollment stands at 0% of residents, including primary (0%), secondary (0%), and tertiary (0%).
+The area has university qualification rates of 0%.
+This is significantly lower than the Greater Brisbane average of 30.5%, indicating a need for targeted educational initiatives.
+Bachelor degrees are the most common type of higher education in the area at 0%, followed by postgraduate qualifications (0%) and graduate diplomas (0%).
+Technical qualifications make up 0% of educational achievements among residents aged 15 and above, with advanced diplomas (0%) and certificates (0%) being the least prevalent.

 Frequently Asked Questions - Education